AY-1899/mi-pv-templates/README.md

 These templates are for **reference and educational purposes only**.
 They do not replace validated company SOPs or regulatory guidance.
 Always follow your organisation's approved procedures for live case processing, SRD authorship, and regulatory submissions.

+See [DISCLAIMER.md](https://github.com/AY-1899/medinfo-ai-toolkit/blob/main/DISCLAIMER.md) for terms of use, data privacy, and liability.

 ---

 ## Contact